 Date: July 2015 – February 2016

-Specs: Interpretive plan; graphic design, research and content writing for 3 signs
+Specs: Interpretive plan; graphic design, research and content writing for 3 signs as the basis for a template design

 Client: Parkes Shire Council